wangtian24/tian-scripts/ypl/db/local_pg_setup/README.md

 3. **Seed the Local Database:**
    - If Step 2 succeeds, you don't need to run this step as the script would've already run this.
-   - If not, runthe `seed_data_from_source.sh` script to seed the local database with data from the source database.
+   - If not, run the `seed_data_from_source.sh` script to seed the local database with data from the source database.
      ```sh
      ./seed_data_from_source.sh
      ```